Two Selected for 2014 John Hines Preaching Award.

 or by mail to the Seminary.3.
 How Is the Winner Determined and Who Are the Judges?

 A cash prize of $2,000 will be given to the winner for his/her use.
-The sermon will be printed in the Virginia Seminary Journal.
 5. When is the Presentation Made?

 The presentation will be made in the year that the award recipient is announced.
-It is hoped that the Awardee will be able to spend several days at the Seminary, preaching and meeting with students, faculty, and alumni/alumnae.
+It is hoped that the Awardee will be able to spend time at the Seminary, preaching and meeting with students, faculty, and alumni/alumnae.
 The presentation of the award would occur at that time.